Butler, Adebayo score 22 each as Heat top Nuggets 125-105

 TIP-INS

-Heat: Butler unsuccessfully lobbied the NBA for permission to wear no name or social justice message on his jersey.
+Butler unsuccessfully lobbied the NBA for permission to wear no name or social justice message on his jersey.
 He stepped onto the court in a jersey with only the No. 22 on the back but had to change into one with his last name on it before the game could start.
-The NBA and NBPA worked to allow social messaging but never discussed blank jerseys. … F Jae Crowder made his second start of the season.
+The NBA and NBPA worked to allow social messaging but never discussed blank jerseys.

-Nuggets: C Bol Bol, who had some excellent moments in Denver’s scrimmages at Disney, made his official NBA debut.
-He finished with five points and five rebounds in 11 minutes.
-He will be eligible for rookie of the year next season. … The 1 p.m.
-Eastern start time — 11 a.m. in Denver — was the Nuggets’ second earliest of the season.
-They had a 12:30 p.m. start at Detroit on Feb.
-2, which was Super Bowl Sunday.
+“I didn’t have my name on the back of the jersey, but I decided to change because my teammates probably needed me a little bit,” Butler said.

 UP NEXT